-E. Nuance for the B Pivot -The B has more than one chance to complete its task.
-As long as the Outer Band is not reached, the B can still provide a C, once the A has been exceeded.
+E. Additional information for the B Pivot -The B has more than one chance to complete its task.
+As long as the Outer Band or the prior EXT is not reached, the B can still provide a C, once the A has been exceeded.